The West Coast Consortium for Technology & Innovation in Pediatrics

 Grant in 2021

-May & Meadow, Inc. is a company based in Redwood City, California, that focuses on developing medical devices aimed at assessing feeding abilities in infants at risk for feeding problems.
-Founded in 2015, the company specializes in digital health technologies that support mothers and newborns facing challenges related to feeding and breastfeeding.
-Its innovative sensor technology delivers timely and quantitative information to both mothers and healthcare providers, facilitating objective assessments and offering reassurance to families dealing with feeding difficulties.
+May & Meadow, Inc. is a medical device company based in Redwood City, California, founded in 2015.
+The company specializes in developing digital health technologies aimed at assisting mothers and newborns who face feeding and breastfeeding challenges.
+Its innovative sensor technology delivers timely and quantitative information to both mothers and healthcare professionals.
+This provides objective assessments of feeding abilities, ultimately offering greater peace of mind to families dealing with feeding difficulties.

 Kangarobe